EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 In an amplification attack, the amplification factor is the ratio between the total size of the data sent to the target and the total size of the data sent by the attacker.
-In the attacks decribed in this section, the attacker sends one or more requests, and the target receives one or more requests.
+In the attacks described in this section, the attacker sends one or more requests, and the target receives one or more requests.
 An amplification attack alone can be denial-of-service attack on a server, but often amplification attacks are combined with the attacker spoofing the